Backlinks matter for SEO. They're one of Google's strongest ranking signals. Every guide will tell you to "build links."

 How to ask

-"Hey [name], we've been using [product] for [time] and love it.
+The approach is simple and direct.
+An email saying "Hey [name], we've been using [product] for [time] and love it.
 I noticed you have a customer page / case study section.
 Would you be interested in featuring us?
-Happy to provide a testimonial or case study content."
+Happy to provide a testimonial or case study content" has a much higher response rate than cold outreach because the relationship already exists.

 Strategy 3: Guest posting (done right)

-Guest posting has a bad reputation because people abuse it.
-Done right, it still works.
+Guest posting has earned a bad reputation because many people abuse it.
+But done correctly and with integrity, it remains an effective link building tactic.

 What not to do